PR0Grammar/Eventer/README.md

 # Eventer
-Plan your day without searching for a day.
+Plan your week without searching for conditions.

-Have you ever planned for an event, but have to search for the best day for it?
+Have you ever planned for a family week trip, but don't want to go through the options depending on the weather?

-Eventer makes it easy for you to pick your day depending on your plans without you having to look for the best days!
+Eventer makes it easy for you to pick your events depending on the weather!